-The Salerno Laboratory of Integrative Microbial Ecology (salernolab.com) located at George Mason University’s new Potomac Environmental Research and Education Center (https://cos.gmu.edu/perec/) is recruiting a Ph.D. student to start January 2020.
+The Salerno Laboratory of Integrative Microbial Ecology (salernolab.com) located at George Mason University’s new Potomac Environmental Research and Education Center (https://cos.gmu.edu/perec/) is recruiting a Ph.D. student to start August 2020.
 The student will enroll in the Department of Environmental Science and Policy’s interdisciplinary graduate program, culminating in a doctoral degree in Environmental Science and Public Policy (https://esp.gmu.edu/academic-programs/graduate/programs/).

-The student will be supported by a two-year graduate research assistantship, with the opportunity for a multi-year teaching assistantship in environmental microbiology or other subject.
-The graduate research assistantship includes a stipend of $20,000/yr for two years, a tuition waiver (6 credit hours of in-state tuition per semester), and health insurance.
+The student will be supported by a one-year graduate research assistantship, with the opportunity for a multi-year teaching assistantship in environmental microbiology or other subject.
+The graduate research assistantship includes a stipend of $20,000/yr for one year, a tuition waiver (6 credit hours of in-state tuition per semester), and health insurance.
 The graduate teaching assistantship is also accompanied by a stipend, tuition waiver, and health insurance.
 Priority for admission is given to applicants with an M.S. degree, but applicants holding a B.S. degree with significant research experience will also be considered.
 Please see https://catalog.gmu.edu/colleges-schools/science/environmental-policy/environmental-science-public-policy-phd/ for details regarding eligibility and application requirements.